iguanajuice/semi-automatic-arch/README.md

 `Ctrl+d` to exit `su`.

+# Nvidia:

+Linux comes with an in-kernel graphics driver for nvidia called `nouveau`.
+While this works fine for basic usage, performance for games is lackluster; so it's recommended to install the proprietery driver for gaming: https://wiki.archlinux.org/title/NVIDIA

 # Closing notes:

 Even with everything in this guide and all the creature comforts the script installs for you, Arch is still very barebones; you'll be missing quite a bit of stuff, such as: